Aussie Victory in Korea: Maryang-san, 1951

-A lecture by Dr Jan McLeod
+A lecture by Robert Muscat

 The 2021 venue for The Military History Society of New South Wales lecture program will be the Auditorium at the Anzac Memorial Hyde Park, corner of Elizabeth and Liverpool Streets, Sydney CBD.
 Numerous bus services stop at the location and Museum railway station is only 160 metres away.
 The venue will be opening its doors at 10:30AM sharp.